firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 #### Backfill your BigQuery dataset

-This extension only sends the content of documents that have been changed -- it does not export your full dataset of existing documents into BigQuery.
-So, to backfill your BigQuery dataset with all the documents in your collection, you can run the [import script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md) provided by this extension.
+To import documents that already exist at installation time into BigQuery, answer **Yes** when the installer asks "Import existing Firestore documents into BigQuery?"
+The extension will export existing documents as part of the installation and update processes.

+Alternatively, you can run the external [import script](https://github.com/firebase/extensions/blob/master/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md) to backfill existing documents.
+If you plan to use this script, answer **No** when prompted to import existing documents.

-**Important:** Run the import script over the entire collection _after_ installing this extension, otherwise all writes to your database during the import might be lost.
+**Important:** Run the external import script over the entire collection _after_ installing this extension, otherwise all writes to your database during the import might be lost.

+If you don't either enable automatic import or run the import script, the extension only exports the content of documents that are created or changed after installation.

 #### Generate schema views